 Court Axes Investor Lawsuit Over CrowdStrike Software Update

-• Judge dismissed most claims from investors accusing CrowdStrike of misrepresenting its software testing rigor before a July 2024 outage. • Two statements about federal compliance could plausibly be misleading, but plaintiffs failed to establish intent or recklessness.
+• Judge dismissed most claims of misrepresentation in a class-action lawsuit against CrowdStrike related to its software testing procedures before an outage. • Two statements about federal compliance were deemed potentially misleading, but the plaintiffs failed to prove intent or recklessness.

 Why It Matters for Texas Credit Unions